How Much Of My Car Accident Injury Settlement Is For Mental Damages?

 What evidence can be used to support a claim for mental damages?

-When making a claim for emotional mental damages after a car accident, it is important to have evidence to support your case.
+When making a claim for emotional distress or mental anguish damages after a car accident, it is important to have evidence to support your case.
 This evidence can take many different forms, including:

 • Medical records: Medical records, including mental health evaluations and therapy notes, can provide valuable evidence of the mental distress you have suffered as a result of your accident.
 These records can demonstrate the nature and extent of your symptoms, as well as the impact they have had on your daily life.